DORA Enforcement Active — Regulatory Assessments Underway

 Pillar 4: ICT Third-Party Risk Management

-In today's interconnected business environments, organizations increasingly rely on third-party ICT service providers to support critical operations and deliver key services.
-While these partnerships offer numerous benefits, including enhanced operational efficiency and access to specialized expertise, they also introduce a range of risks that must be carefully managed.
-ICT Service Provider Risk Management is a comprehensive approach designed to identify, assess, mitigate, and monitor the risks associated with outsourcing ICT services.
-Effective risk management ensures that service provider engagements do not expose the organization to undue risk, safeguarding data integrity, operational resilience, and compliance with relevant regulations such as the Digital Operational Resilience Act (DORA).
+Organizations increasingly rely on third-party ICT service providers to support critical operations.
+While these partnerships offer benefits, they introduce risks that must be carefully managed.
+ICT Service Provider Risk Management identifies, assesses, mitigates, and monitors risks associated with outsourcing ICT services, ensuring compliance with the Digital Operational Resilience Act (DORA).

 Objectives of ICT Third-Party Risk Management

-Ensuring Continuity: Ensuring that the services provided by third parties do not disrupt the core operations of the entity.
+Ensuring Continuity: Services provided by third parties must not disrupt core operations.

-Strengthening Resilience: Strengthening the organization's overall operational resilience by minimizing dependencies and identifying single points of failure.
+Strengthening Resilience: Minimizing dependencies and identifying single points of failure.

-Risk Mitigation: Implementing strong risk management practices to mitigate the potential impact of ICT service disruptions or breaches.
+Risk Mitigation: Strong risk management practices to mitigate ICT service disruptions.

 Step 1: Identification of ICT Service Providers